pgeu/pgeu-system/docs/confreg/configuring.md

 : Should the field asking the attendee to give (or not) consent to have their photograph taken at the event.

+Additional intro
+: Text shown on the registration page just above the list of additional options.
+Typically introduces what the additional options are.
+Can contain markdown.

 Registration open
 : If regular registration is open.